natisawesome/ANTH410R/README.md

 ## Create a new folder in GitHub in the browser

 You may also wish to organize each week into separate folders.
 That way you can add more files for each week.
-For example, for Module 1 you have your file log and a file containing all the commands you entered into the DH Box terminal that week.
+For example, for Week 2 you have your fail log and the document that you practiced working with Zotero on.
 Adding a new folder is just as simple as adding a new file in your GitHub repository.
 Follow the instructions below:

 1. At the root of your repository, click the button labelled ``Create new file``.
 For reference, visit [GitHub's instructional guide for creating new files](https://help.github.com/en/articles/creating-new-files).
 2. **However**, in this case you type your folder name followed by a slash ``/``.
 This will create the new folder.